-A step-by-step guide to teach your students tier 2 vocabulary words using storybooks during your speech-language therapy sessions
+A step-by-step guide to teach your students tier 2 words using storybooks to help them meet their vocabulary goals for speech therapy

 As school-based speech-language pathologists, we know that we need to incorporate vocabulary instruction into our language therapy.
 Research shows that our students' vocabulary knowledge is a critical factor for listening comprehension, reading comprehension, and writing.

 Watch this video, or read below, for a step-by-step guide on how to support your students' knowledge of tier 2 vocabulary using literature-based speech therapy activities: